NooraAz/restricted_loops/README.md

 # Restricted Loops

-Restricted loops are defined as loops in range of 4-10 residues, whose ends (CA-CA) are closer than 3.9 A.
+Restricted loops are defined as loops in range of 4-40 residues, whose ends (CA-CA) are closer than 3.9 A.

 This database is extracted from RCSB proteins.
-So far, out of almost 5000 PDBs, 59 loops have been found.
+3692 resloops were found in total.

 *Notice: loops are not screened for their SASA.*